10 Ways Tesla Ownership has changed Life.

 Now, it is not even a thought.

 Each morning when I wake up, and even after a few short hours parked, I have a full charge and enough range to go anywhere I want.
-It is so nice to not having to make trips to the gas station at 0600 on a Friday morning to top off.
+It is so nice to not have to make trips to the gas station at 0600 on a Friday morning to top off.

 6 – It’s a Social Ownership Experience